Mavis Tire accused of falsifying business records related to Schoharie limo crash

 SCHOHARIE, N.Y.
-(NEWS10) – According to court documents released by the Schoharie District Attorney’s Office, Mavis Tire is accused of falsifying business records related to the limo involved in the deadly Schoharie crash.
+(NEWS10) – According to court documents released by the Schoharie District Attorney’s Office, a Saratoga Springs Mavis Discount Tire is accused of falsifying business records related to the limo involved in the deadly Schoharie crash.

-The DA’s office says an employee at Mavis Tire told them that he did not perform the DMV inspection but provided the New York State DMV inspection sticker needed for the inspection.
-The employee also stated that the limousine was occasionally linked
+The DA’s office says a former employee at the South Broadway location told them that he did not perform the DMV inspection but provided the New York State DMV inspection sticker needed for the inspection.
+He also stated that the limousine was occasionally linked on paperwork as a 2002 Excursion and a P350.

 According to court documents, certain services were submitted on invoices for ones actually performed, in order for the “store to meet sales quotas established by the corporate office.”